 Swaddling, which works well for some babies during their first few weeks, is another soothing technique to learn.
 Proper swaddling keeps a baby's arms close to their body while letting them move their legs a bit.
 Not only does swaddling keep a baby warm, but it seems to give most newborns a sense of security and comfort.
 Swaddling also may help limit the startle reflex, which can wake a baby.

 Here's how to swaddle a baby:

-Spread out the receiving blanket, with one corner folded over slightly.
+- Spread out a baby blanket, with one corner folded over slightly.

-Lay the baby face-up on the blanket with his or her head above the folded corner.
+- Lay the baby face-up on the blanket with their head above the folded corner.

 All About Diapering

 Whether you use cloth or disposable diapers, your little one will dirty them about 10 times a day, or about 70 times a week.